101-E Mounts Bay Rd.

 When you have determined that a problem exists, you should:

-- Notify the contractor in writing or all problems.
+- Notify the contractor in writing of all problems.
 Proper notification is very important.
-You may wish to send a registered letter, return receipt requested or hand deliver the letter.
+You may wish to send a registered letter, return receipt requested, or hand deliver the letter.
 Keep a copy of the letter and a record of how and when it was delivered.
-You may wish to consider sending Code Compliance a copy of the letter.
+You may wish to consider sending Building Safety and Permits a copy of the letter.

 - In the letter establish a reasonable deadline by which the corrective work must be done.
 Often 30 days is a reasonable time for such work.